 What are the benefits of having home insurance?

 Insurance can protect you against the unexpected costs of sudden, unforeseen and unintended damage or loss and from specific events, such as burglary, fire, flood and natural disaster.
 The purpose of a home insurance policy is to cover the cost of rebuilding or repairing your home if it is damaged or destroyed.

 Your insurance may also protect you against legal liability.
-If you accidentally damage someone else’s property – if a tile from your roof breaks your neighbour’s window during a storm, for example - and you are legally liable for the damage, your home insurance policy may cover some of the cost.
+If you accidentally damage someone else’s property – for example, you experience a house fire which causes damage to the neighbouring property – and you are legally liable for the damage, your home insurance policy may cover some of the cost.
 At AA Insurance, we will pay up to $2 million for your legal liability for damage to other people’s property arising from the ownership of your home in New Zealand.
 Before purchasing insurance, it’s important to look closely at the policy wording and understand what’s included and what’s excluded.

 Your insurer may also be able to help you get things sorted after an event.
 They may help you find temporary accommodation if your home is uninhabitable, organise the repair of your home or even the replacement of your keys and locks if your home is at risk following burglary, theft or loss.
 At AA Insurance, our dedicated team of insurance specialists are on hand to help you and ensure any damage covered by your home insurance policy is repaired or replaced as quickly as possible so that you don’t have to worry about it.

 How does home insurance work?

 A home insurance policy is an agreement between you and your insurance company.
 You agree to pay an annual premium and an excess at claim time, and the insurance provider agrees to pay for damage when you make a claim, up to the limit of your policy.